The Ronin Bridge Hack: $625 Million and the Dangers of Centralization

 The attackers attempted to launder funds through Tornado Cash (approximately $28 million), cross-chain bridges, and decentralized exchanges.
 In September 2022, the U.S. government seized approximately $30 million in stolen assets—the first successful recovery of North Korean-stolen cryptocurrency.

-What Sky Mavis Did Afterward
+What the Developer Did Afterward

 The architectural vulnerability—a single organization holding a supermajority of signing keys over a bridge managing hundreds of millions in assets—was understood before the hack.
 Several researchers had flagged the centralization risk publicly.
 The fix came after the loss, not before.